ZhanNexus/whatsApp_Bot/README.md

-# WhatsApp Bot by NandhaXD 🚀
+# WhatsApp Bot by NandhaBots 🚀

 A simple, smart WhatsApp bot built with Python using the neonize library.
 Deploy easily on Termux and connect via QR code.